+MATH 1104 Applied Technical Mathematics 4 cr.
+Sem: F/S/Su 4 Lec.
+Hrs./week

-MATH 1104Applied Technical Mathematics4 cr.Sem: F/S/Su4 Lec.
-Hrs./weekPrerequisite:ACT Math Placement Test score of 16 or higheror 21 or higher on the COMPASS Algebra Placement test orpermission of the Lead Faculty for Developmental and
+Prerequisite: ACT Math Placement Test score of 16 or higher or 21 or higher on the COMPASS Algebra Placement test or permission of the Lead Faculty for Developmental and Technical Math.

-Technical Math.
 This course is a college-level mathematics course covering mathematical topics as they relate to technical skills and knowledge.
 However the course does not apply to transfer associate degrees or baccalaureate degrees unless specifically approved by the transfer institution.
-Specific emphasis is given to ratio and proportion, percentages, plan geometry, exponents, scientific notation, reading and constructing graphs, and solving quadratic equations in application problems, The course is supported by a one hour Structured Learning Assistance Lab each week for students who need skills review for operations with whole numbers, order of operations, conversions of decimals and fractions, etc.
+Specific emphasis is given to ratio and proportion, percentages, plan geometry, exponents, scientific notation, reading and constructing graphs, and solving quadratic equations in application problems.

-MATH 1113College Algebra3 cr.Sem: F/S3 Lec.
-Hrs./week

-Prerequisite: DMTH 1034 Developmental Math III with a grade of "C" or better or ACT math score of 19 or equivalent COMPASS or ASSET score.

-Course content includes operations on functions and graphing functions; linear, rational, quadratic, higher-degree polynomial, absolute value, exponential, and logarithmic equations; linear, rational, and quadratic inequalities; applications of systems of equations and matrices.
+MATH 1113 College Algebra 3 cr.
+Sem: F/S/Su 3 Lec.
+Hrs./week Prerequisite: DMTH 1034 Developmental Math III with a grade of "C" or better or ACT math score of 19 or equivalent COMPASS or ASSET score.
+Course content includes operations on functions and graphing functions; linear, rational, guadratic, higher-degree polynomial, absolute value, exponential, and logarithmic equations; linear, rational, and quadratic inequalities; applications of systems of equations and matrices.
 Real-life problems are integrated within various topics.
 This course incorporates the use of technology to supplement and enhance conceptual understanding, visualization, and inquiry.

-MATH 2103Survey of Calculus3 cr.Sem: S3 Class Hrs./week
+MATH 2103 Survey of Calculus 3 cr.
+3 Class Hrs./week Sem: F/S